 Though traditional Greek platters flaunt simplicity in each of their component, these platters come out to be centuries of old tradition woven along with the best of indigenous produce ranging from citruses, wines, cheeses, olives, capers, herbs and a whole lotta love!
 Trying out my hand at this vivacious cuisine, has resulted in a redefined Greek platter (mezze or meze) from which I hope to promote love for fresh food and healthy eating habits.

-Here is my platter: A compilation of roasted chickpea and Greek veggie salad tossed through za’atar, a tapenade skordalia, fresh mint labneh, pomegranate molasses and pita chips for the crisp.
-Topped off with a generous dash of olive oil, the dish has been made complete with loads of inspiration from native Greece and an out pour of Greek meraki.
+Here is my platter: The first featuring a wonderful Greek salad aka horiatiki with a fresh tzatziki, and the second; the ultimate Greek gyro pita pockets with a roasted bell pepper tirokafteri and a classic chickpea hummus.
+Topped off with a generous dash of olive oil, the dishes have been made complete with loads of inspiration from native Greece and an out pour of Greek meraki.